mfrachet/acodingdance/blog/a-note-on-composing-components-with-react.md

   - react
   - javascript
 ---
 We often hear about composition when talking about frontend frameworks.
-Composition is the ability to create complex UIs by assembling components in the less uncoupled manner as possible.
+Composition is the ability to create complex UIs by assembling components in the less coupled manner as possible.

 [Ryan Florence has made a video some years ago](https://www.youtube.com/watch?v=hEGg-3pIHlE) concerning compound components and the benefits of having well-defined and composable APIs.